 Currencies & Exchange

-- CUP: Official name Cuban Peso (a.k.a Moneda Nacional or Peso Nacional)
+- The CUP: Cuban Peso (a.k.a Moneda Nacional or Peso Nacional)

-- ALL CASH PURCHASES in Cuba have to be made in CUC (or CUP); no other foreign currency is accepted
+- ALL CASH PURCHASES have to be made in CUC (or CUP); no other foreign currency is accepted

-The Cuban currency is not traded internationally; so it cannot be bought in advance.
+These currencies are not traded internationally; so they cannot be bought in advance.

 This is where you’ll usually get the best exchange rate.
 Click here for a list of banks in the Varadero area.